motokimura/spacenet8_solution_5th-place/README.md

 - Handle: motokimura
 - Placement you achieved:
 - About you: A computer vision research engineer working at a MaaS startup company in Tokyo.
 I often enjoy data science competitions related with remote sensing imageries and SpaceNet challenges are my most favorite.
-- Why you participated in the challenge: SpaceNet-8 gave new challenging tasks for me: road network extraction and flood detection from pre- and post-event images.
+- Why you participated in the challenge: SpaceNet-8 provides 2 challenging tasks for me: road network extraction and flood detection from pre- and post-event images.
 I thought I could learn a lot of new techniques (e.g., how to handle pre- and post-event images, how to extract road networks from segmentation results, etc.) through this challenge.

 ## 2. Solution Development